A Share certificates are the document signed on behalf of a Company that may be legal proof of possession of the number of shares indicated.

 A share certificate simply contains all the main points of the stockholder and also the variety of shares they own.

-CONTENTS OF A SHARE CERTIFICATE
+CONTENTS OF A SHARE CERTIFICATES

 • Name or address of the registered workplace of the company